'Shameful,' 'treasonous,' 'disgraceful': Trump slammed from all sides for news conference with Putin

 Abby Huntsman, a Fox News reporter and daughter of U.S. Ambassador to Russia Jon Huntsman, excoriated Trump in a tweet, saying "no negotiation is worth throwing your own people and country under the bus."

-Sen. Lindsay Graham, R-S.C., also called Trump's remarks a "missed opportunity" to hold Russia accountable.

-"This answer by President Trump will be seen by Russia as a sign of weakness and create far more problems than it solves," Graham said in a tweet.

-House Minority Leader Nancy Pelosi, D-Calif., called Trump's performance an embarrassment and suggested, without evidence, the Russians may have damaging information about the president.
+House Minority Leader Nancy Pelosi, D-Calif., called Trump's performance an embarrassment.
+She also suggested, without evidence, the Russians may have damaging information about the president.

 “President Trump's weakness in front of Putin was embarrassing, and proves that the Russians have something on the President, personally, financially or politically," she said in a statement.